stellar/quickstart/README.md

 The `-v` option in the example above tells docker to mount the host directory `/home/scott/stellar` into the container at the `/opt/stellar` path.
 You may customize the host directory to any location you like, simply make sure to use the same value every time you launch the container.
 Also note: an absolute directory path is required.
 The second portion of the volume mount (`/opt/stellar`) should never be changed.
 This special directory is checked by the container to see if it is mounted from the host system which is used to see if we should launch in ephemeral or persistent mode.

 Upon launching a persistent mode container for the first time, the launch script will notice that the mounted volume is empty.
 This will trigger an interactive initialization process to populate the initial configuration for the container.
+This interactive initialization adds some complications to the setup process because in most cases you won't want to run the container interactively during normal operation, but rather in the background.
+We recommend the following steps to setup a persistent mode node:

+1. Run an interactive session of the container at first, ensuring that all services start and run correctly.
+2. Shut down the interactive container (using Ctrl-C).
+3. Start a new container using the same host directory in the background.

 ### Customizing configurations